 The constitution and law prohibit such practices, but the law does not define "torture" or separately classify it as a crime.
 Torture is prosecuted as a crime under legal provisions such as assault or homicide.
-Unlike in 2018 the Office of the Ombudsman stated it received no reports of police mistreatment of detainees.
-The police Internal Affairs Division responded allegations of mistreatment seriously.
+The Office of the Ombudsman received one report of police mistreatment of detainees.
+The report alleged that the denial of visitation rights during the COVID-19 state of emergency constituted mistreatment.
+There were two reports of Namibian Defense Force (NDF) members beating suspects.
+Additionally, images showing NamPol officers beating detained illegal immigrants were released online by local newspaper The Namibian Sun.